Rehabilitation for China's Top Man in Copenhagen

 Xie's portfolio now includes resource conservation, environmental protection and climate change.
 He holds ministerial rank and reports directly to the ruling Communist Party, according to his job description on the NDRC Web site.

-The bespectacled Xie has shown he isn't afraid to criticize his counterparts.
+Known to Criticize The bespectacled Xie has shown he isn't afraid to criticize his counterparts.

 At a March appearance at Washington's Carnegie Endowment for International Peace, Xie blasted a proposal by U.S. Energy Secretary Steven Chu to put tariffs on products from countries that didn't try to curb carbon emissions as "using climate protection as an excuse to implement trade protectionism."